The stellar halo in Local Group Hestia simulations II. The accreted component: Action space ( ) and orbital analysis

 \section{Action space~($J_r, J_z, J_\phi$) and orbital analysis}

-In this section, we analyze the orbital composition and axisymmetric actions of the stellar component of the HESTIA galaxies.
-For all star particles, we have reconstructed their orbital eccentricity by integrating their orbits in the fixed galactic potential at $z=0$ using the AGAMA code~\citep{2019MNRAS.482.1525V} which was also used to compute the actions~($J_r, J_z, J_\phi$).
+In this section we analyse the orbital composition and axisymmetric actions of the stellar component of the HESTIA galaxies.
+For all star particles, we reconstructed their orbital eccentricity by integrating their orbits in the fixed galactic potential at $z=0$ using the AGAMA code~\citep{2019MNRAS.482.1525V} which was also used to compute the actions~($J_r, J_z, J_\phi$; see Section~\ref{sec2::actions_calculation}).